 Creating a useful, credible and comprehensive list of tweeting CEOs, required considerable research, including:

-- Polling our network of social media thought-leaders
+- Polling to our network of social media thought leaders

 - Searching existing traditional and social media lists including Wall Street Journal, Business Week, Listorious, Inc, Forbes, etc.